runeh/tirbi/README.md

 - [ ] Add non-http logging?
 - [ ] Trace IDs?
 - [ ] Handle the "events" request?
-- [ ] Maybe get rid of envalid again?
-Or pass cli stuff into it?
 - [ ] Check for directory existence / create dir when using fs
 - [ ] Check if promises.stat always succeeds.
 Use that instead of also exists in that case